 Considering all the spilled family blood, Road to Perdition – inspired by the lives of organized crime boss John Looney and his son – has the makings of a great modern tragedy, a promise that goes unfulfilled because of a screenplay filled with plot holes (e.g., Connor doesn’t know – nor does he apparently care about – which Sullivan boy he murders) and clichés (e.g., farm life is good; urban life is evil).

 On the positive side, Mendes and Hall (who received a posthumous Academy Award for his work on this film) do create some brilliant atmospheric shots, such as a dreamlike massacre on a rainy night that is as powerful as it is unrealistic.
 As a plus, the film’s period reconstruction is for the most part quite impressive.
 (The phony speakeasy-cum-bordello sequence is a glaring exception.)

 On top of that, Road to Perdition offers what may well be Paul Newman’s greatest performance.
 Had the other actors been given as many good lines as Newman – “Natural law.
 Sons are put on this earth to trouble their fathers” – and extracted as much out of them as Newman does, this average thriller would have gotten considerably closer to the great tragedy it aims to be.

 ROAD TO PERDITION (2002).
-Dir.: Sam Mendes.
+Director: Sam Mendes.
 Cast: Tom Hanks, Paul Newman, Jude Law, Tyler Hoechlin, Jennifer Jason Leigh, Stanley Tucci, Daniel Craig, Dylan Baker, Ciarán Hinds, Liam Aiken.
-Scr.: David Self; from Max Allan Collins and Richard Piers Rayner's graphic novel.
+Screenplay: David Self; from Max Allan Collins and Richard Piers Rayner’s graphic novel.